 Sail the Irish Sea with a full view of the Emerald Isle.

 Since the final destination for the July is the Isle of Arran, Scotland, we will be moving from one town to another up the east coast of Ireland over a period of about 10 days in June and back down again over 10 days in August.
-If you reference the chart, Ireland is on the left while Wales, England and Scotland are to the right of the Irish Sea.
+If you reference the image, Ireland is on the left while Wales, England and Scotland are to the right of the Irish Sea.

-Ireland has several picturesque anchorages, marinas and villages that we will visit on our way north.
+Ireland has several picturesque anchorages, marinas and villages that we will visit as we make our way north.
 The list of below gives the distance between each destination and a tidbit of information about the place.
 Our intent is to target the most sailor-friendly anchorages and villages which can allow for a more pleasurable visit of the attractions ashore.
 Of course several hours before and after each transit is required to take care of our needs and preparing the boat for the next trip.
-Most of the journeys between destinations will be day sails, meaning we will intend to arrive with plenty of daylight left to secure the vessel and get ashore for a pint.
+Most of the journeys between destinations will be day sails, meaning we plan to arrive with plenty of daylight left to secure the vessel and get ashore for a pint.
 The days we sail to these destinations will be determined based on distance, weather and crew abilities.
 The predominant wind direction is from the west followed by southwest around 13 knots, over half of the time during when we will be there.
 This makes the east coast of Ireland in the lee of the wind.
-Any lee shore is great for smooth sailing for there is not enough fetch to grow the waves beyond much more than a chop.
+Any lee shore is great for smooth sailing for there is not enough fetch to build the waves beyond much more than a chop.
 If the wind is strong from any other direction than west or southwest, we will probably take an excursion to see something on land, rather than sail to the next destination.

 Youghal (pronounced YAWL)

 Crosshaven to Youghal : 40nm / 6 knots = 7 hours